geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-05/meeting-transcript.md

 I mean, it's just something to know.

 ##### **Chenyu** [[00:42:11](https://www.youtube.com/watch?v=GNdNtguh1zo&t=2531)]
-But then you run into all the silent NAND and all the different kinds of NAND.
+But then you run into all the silent NaN and all the different kinds of NaN.

 ##### **Geohot** [[00:42:17](https://www.youtube.com/watch?v=GNdNtguh1zo&t=2537)]
-Oh, I've learned a lot about different types of NANDs recently.
-Quiet NANDs.
+Oh, I've learned a lot about different types of NaNs recently.
+Quiet NaNs.

 ##### **Chenyu** [[00:42:21](https://www.youtube.com/watch?v=GNdNtguh1zo&t=2541)]
 Okay.
 Anyway, I digress.
 Okay.
-So I think I still encourage everyone to try for maybe not for the employee, but for the NANDs.
-So for everyone in this meeting, if you are interested in using TinyGrid, there are several to-dos, especially in the Annex and tensor.py.
+So I think I still encourage everyone to try for maybe not for the employee, but for the NaNs.
+So for everyone in this meeting, if you are interested in using TinyGrad, there are several to-dos, especially in the ONNX and tensor.py.
 I think cloud does this really well.
 You can use this to practice the workflow.
 Don't commit AI slop.
 Don't try to open PR for that.
 We'll close it.
-But there are legit use case that will help both developers, maintainers and the users for TinyGrid.
+But there are legit use case that will help both developers, maintainers and the users for TinyGrad.

 ##### **Geohot** [[00:43:00](https://www.youtube.com/watch?v=GNdNtguh1zo&t=2580)]
 So give it a try.
 Okay.
 Next, drivers.